Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Experiments and Analysis

 \subsection{Results and Analysis}

-All experimental results can be seen expressed as box plots where we showcase achieved fold lengths and spin errors in Fig.~\ref{fig:results}(a) and (b), respectively.
-When observing the achieved fold lengths, we see significant improvement over the baseline for all folding scenarios.
+In Table~\ref{tab:offline_traj_times} we report the offline trajectory computation times for all experiments using a single Intel i9-9900KF CPU, demonstrating on average a $15\times$ speed improvement over the SOTA baseline.
+In Fig.~\ref{fig:results}, all experimental results for non-narrow strips are reported as box plots where we show the achieved fold lengths and spin errors.
+From the achieved fold lengths, we see significant improvement over the two baselines for all folding scenarios.
+As expected, the SOTA baseline demonstrates better performance compared to the intuitive method with the exception of cardboard paper where the former fails to fold it at all.
 Due to the large gap in performance, broken axes are used to properly display the variance of the recorded data.
-We note that not only do our algorithms achieve significantly better performance on average, the variance of our approaches is also much lower as shown by the decreased y-axis resolution after the axis break.
-We attribute the high variance of the baseline method due to the increased influence of friction, which can often cause chaotic, unpredictable results.
+Note that not only do our algorithms achieve significantly better performance on average, the variance of our approach is also much lower as shown by the decreased $y$-axis resolution after the axis break.
+We attribute the high variances of the baseline algorithms to the increased influence of friction, which can often cause chaotic, unpredictable results.
 In other words, truly deterministic folding can only be achieved when sliding is nonexistent.

-For a vast majority of cases, we observe a clear improvement over the open-loop algorithm when incorporating vision-feedback.
-Intuitively, we observe a trend where the performance gap between our open-loop and closed-loop algorithms grow as the material stiffness increases for rectangular folding.
-For softer materials ($L_{gb} = 0.048$), the open-loop algorithm has near perfect performance as shown when folding a paper in half in Fig.~\ref{fig:seq1}(a2).
-In comparison, Fig.~\ref{fig:seq1}(a1) showcases the baseline algorithm failing with significant sliding.
+For the vast majority of cases, incorporating visual feedback yields a clear improvement over the open-loop algorithm.
+Intuitively, we observe a trend where the performance gap between our open-loop and closed-loop algorithms grows as the material stiffness increases for rectangular folding.
+For softer materials ($L_{gb} = 0.048$), the open-loop algorithm has near perfect performance as shown when folding a paper in half in Fig.~\ref{fig:seq1}(a3).
+By comparison, Fig.~\ref{fig:seq1}(a1)--(a2) shows the intuitive and SOTA baselines failing with significant sliding.